On Losing My Virtual Footprint and Physical Ticket

-Thirty years ago, the technology that turned my digital world upside down yesterday was unimaginable.
-I was locked out of my Google account because I foolishly left my Google voice number as a two-factor authentication - so when I was logged out of all devices unexpectedly, I couldn’t receive text messages to prove my identity.
+Thirty years ago, the technology that just turned my digital world upside down was unimaginable.
+I was locked out of my Google account because I foolishly left a Google voice number as a two-factor authentication.
+So when I was logged out of all devices unexpectedly, I couldn’t receive text messages to prove my identity.

 Technology has changed the world so quickly that I am old enough to remember a time when manual workarounds were commonplace and young enough to expect a lot more change will come in my lifetime.
 I spent much of yesterday trying every possible means of recovering ten years of emails, contacts, and text messages - which have not disappeared, but are now entirely inaccessible.
 If I had ever taken ten minutes to properly set up a recovery email and codes, I would have all my data and twenty hours of my life back.
 But who has ten minutes with four kids and trips around the globe?
 (Learn from me!
 Find ten minutes!
 Make sure your recovery options make sense, especially if your gypsy life makes consistent phone numbers seem like Shangri-La!!).

 Today I came to terms with the unlikelihood of regaining access, set up a new email address (with proper recovery factors), and spent much of the day changing over accounts on innumerable websites.
 Thankfully, my Google Drive is backed up to my computer and two external hard drives (because ironically, I trust NOTHING when it comes to technology).
 Eventually my work files and the kids’ school documents will be in order again.
 But what about the weight of technology on our attempts to be present?